FDA approved for more than 25 years

 However, the researchers also noted that more robust studies are needed before we can conclusively say tea tree oil can combat acne.

-You might assume that tea tree oil, since it’s a natural oil, is super safe to use.
+You might assume that since it’s natural, tea tree oil is super safe to use.
 Bear in mind, though, that natural does not automatically mean safe — the truth is that tea tree oil can be safe to use if it’s used correctly.
+That goes for every herbal supplement and natural remedy on the market, too.

 Keep the following in mind when using tea tree oil: